Burst Testing Rules

-Duplicate Parts: UG-101(d)(1) – You have finished a burst test for one material, how many other materials can the results be applied to?
-This section allows results to be used on other materials with the same P number as long as it is stronger than the material tested.
+Duplicate Parts: UG-101(d)(1) – This section allows results to be used on other materials with the same P number as long as it is stronger than the material tested.

 Corrosion Allowance: UG-101(i) – Your burst test was done on a new part but you have a corrosion allowance – here is how to correct the calculated rating.

-Yield and Tensile Test: UG-101(j) – This section is most commonly ignored – the code requires multiple physical tests, not the 1 or 2 often performed (often from the MTR).
+Yield and Tensile Test: UG-101(j) – This section is most commonly ignored – the code requires multiple physical tests, not the 1 or 2 often performed (often from the Material Test Report).
 This sometimes leads to registration issues.

 Brittle Coat Testing: UG-101(l) – The first of many allowed test methods.
 Brittle coat testing is seldom used for VIII-1 applications.
-See comments on stainless steel above.
+See caution on stainless steel above.

 Burst Testing: UG-101(m) – The most commonly used test method involving simple testing under elevated pressures.
 No the test does not need to go to destruction, but the test pressures are often a surprising 6-7x design pressure once all the correction factors for material strength and temperature effects are included.
 The pressures can be even higher if correcting for weld efficiencies and corrosion allowances.

 Displacement Testing: UG-101(o) – Another more complex method with lower test pressures.
 Also not used very often.
-See comment on stainless steel above.
+See caution on stainless steel above.